codinghare5/astro-static-site/src/pages/posts/linkedin-disaster.md

 layout: ../../layouts/BlogPost.astro
 title: LinkedIn Disaster
 tag: movie
-date: 2020-06-03
+date: Jun 3, 2020, 2:37 PM
 image: /social.jpg
 author: Jen Blacow
 authorImage: /jen.jpg
 description: I tried to teach my autistic boss how to use LinkedIn - it was disaster.
 A blog highlighting how some autistic people struggle with emotional connection via electronic media.
 ---
 **I tried to teach my autistic boss how to use LinkedIn: it was disaster.**

 Jen Blacow Operations Manager, Aspiedent CIC